17-Day Transatlantic Cruise

 Alicante

 This lovely promenade was an easy walk from our cruise ship.
-It is made up of thousands of wavy-patterned colored mosaic tiles.
+It was made up of thousands of wavy-patterned colored mosaic tiles.
 Kiosk shops with the perfect souvenirs are set up all along the promenade.

 Palma De Mallorca